 You’ve made it past the application form and you’re going to an assessment day.
 Now what?
 We’ll tell you everything you need to know to make an impression.
+For further assistance, be sure to check out the TSL Training Contract Surgery’s practice interview service and assessment day workshops.

 Each firm will organise its Assessment Day slightly differently but, no matter what the format or structure, there are a number of things to bear in mind that will help you stand out from the crowd.